Fellowship Programs

 Requirements: Candidates must be board eligible or certified in anatomic pathology or anatomic and clinical pathology, and be eligible

-for Michigan license.
+for a Michigan license.

 Applications: Should be completed by August 1 of the preceding year.
 Send CV, personal statement and three reference letters to:

-• Hematopathology
+Hematopathology

 The Department of Pathology at the Detroit Medical Center and Wayne State University School of Medicine offers two one-year, ACGME-accredited fellowships in hematopathology beginning July 1, annually.
 The program is highly competitive and offers training in adult and pediatric hematopathology, and benign hematology.
 There are two fellows each year alternating on a weekly basis in two core rotations: (1) The bone marrow/flow cytometry rotation which includes interpretation of blood smears, body fluids, bone marrow aspirate and biopsy.
 This rotation also includes interpretation of flow cytometry; (2) The lymph node/consults rotation which handles in-house primary cases and outside primary/secondary consults.
 The training includes highly specialized and dedicated rotations in flow cytometry, special coagulation, cytogenetics and molecular genetics.